-Remote team collaboration is an increasingly common feature of modern software design & development workplaces, where “remote team” is defined as persons working together who are not physically co-located in a traditional, shared office space.
-Devise Consulting has worked very successfully with various forms of remote team configurations for well over 15 years now.
+Remote team collaboration has become a common feature of modern software design & development workplaces — especially now, post-pandemic — where “remote team” is defined as persons working together who are not physically co-located in a traditional, shared office space.
+Devise Consulting has worked very successfully with various forms of remote team configurations for well over 15 years now, long before COVID-19 made this an imperative.
 Companies that embrace this model are finding benefits across the board, non-exhaustively including:

 - not being limited to their local talent pool